medpaf/hawk/README.md

 ![sdenum3](https://user-images.githubusercontent.com/61552222/135729173-95f7fb5e-7c58-4a96-83f9-ee470b6425c7.png)

 ### Vulnerability reconnaissance
-To scan a web app for vulnerabilities use following command:
+To scan a host for vulnerabilities use the following command:

 `-vulnscan -host [HOST(s)]`

 ![vuln2](https://user-images.githubusercontent.com/61552222/136042995-840b9da2-69f5-4a2a-8685-dac6289c7582.gif)

 **Disclaimer**: Note that this feature uses Shodan API.
 It is recommended to change the API key to yours as the key provided might be being used by other people.

 ### ifconfig
 If you want to display your system's current TCP/IP network configuration, type the following command: